Managing Corn Pests with Bt Corn

 Q: How does the refuge strategy affect producers?

 A: Current EPA policy restricts growers to a certain percentage Bt corn acreage for either corn rootworm or corn borer control.
-Hybrids with a single event for corn borer or for rootworm can be planted on only 80% of a grower’s acres.
+Hybrids with a single event for corn borer or for rootworm can be planted on only 80 percent of a grower’s acres.
 Dual event hybrids will have a lower refuge requirement.

 Q: Can I plant my refuge in the same field as the Bt corn?